 Few last words:

-Fly safe, be responsible and sensible.
+Fly safe, be responsible, sensible and use common sense.
 More importantly, have fun!

 If you want more help with your multirotor journey, or just love to share knowledge and help others feel free to join our Facebook group “Multicopters international” and our Multirotor forum “intoFPV.com”.